 - Brand Ambassador – If you have a large online presence through a website and popular social media networks, companies will pay you to try out their stuff and share it with your followers.
 As a brand ambassador, your job is to project the image of the company and products in the best light possible.
 The company’s goal is to increase brand awareness and sales.
 The brand ambassador is the vessel.

-- Article Writing – This is my top income source, and my only side gig where I earned over $10,000 last year.
-I actually make more like $30,000 from this source in 2015.
-To enter this space, you'll need examples of your work and some sort of an online resume.
+- Article Writing – This is my top income source and my only side gig where I earned over $10,000 last year.
+I actually made $40,000 from this source in 2015.
+To enter this space, you’ll need examples of your work and some sort of an online resume.
 For me, it was this website that helped me land gigs writing for other companies, and my rates (and writing quality) continue to improve each year.
-You can find listings at the Problogger Job Board and Contena to get started, but there is a big world out there beyond that you can access through strong relationships.
-Also be sure to create a profile on Contently to show off your best stuff.
+You can find listings at the Problogger Job Board, but there is a big world out there beyond that you can access through strong relationships.
+Also, be sure to create a profile on Contently to show off your best stuff.
 That reminds me, I need to take a break from this post to get some client work done!

 - Graphic Design – When my sister-in-law got tired of going into the same office with the same frustrations every day, she started her own online graphic design business.
 With her own graphic design business, she works for herself.
 She started when she still had that day job.
 Like with other online gigs, there is lots of competition, so marketing and relationships are just as important as a quality product.
 Check out Media Bistro for some job listings in addition to other sites already mentioned for online gigs.